 - Uncharacteristic fixation on religious topics

-- Beliefs that the baby is possessed or connected with god or demons in some way
+- Beliefs that the baby is possessed or connected with god or demons

-It is important to note that during a psychotic episode, the person fully believes their reality and does not have the same self awareness that they normally would about their mental state.
+It is important to note that during a psychotic episode, the person fully believes their reality and does not have the same self-awareness that they normally would about their mental state.

 Postpartum Psychosis vs. Postpartum Depression

-Some common symptoms of PPD include:
+Common symptoms of PPD include:

 - Depressed mood most of the day